Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 5. Use consistent images

-Feel free to use stock images but make sure they directly relate to any passages of text that they accompany.
-Just make sure to compile a group of images that look like they belong together.
+You can also access our in-editor library of thousands of free stock images, if you want to make substitutions.
+Just make sure the stock images directly relate to any passages of text that they accompany.
+And groups of images should look like they belong together.

 If your stock images are too generic, it is more than worth it to invest in paid images.
 This may be the first time the reader has learned about your company and you don’t want to ruin your one and only chance to impress them!